A better way to train your team.

-“The feeling of satisfaction, success, achievement, or victory which (a) game provides can actually trigger the release of endorphins in the brain, which make the player feel better about themselves,” explains Jaak Packsepp, a neuroscientist.
+“The feeling of satisfaction, success, achievement, or victory which (a) game provides can actually trigger the release of endorphins in the brain, which makes the player feel better about themselves,” explains Jaak Panksepp, a neuroscientist.

 4. Draw parallels between education and real life

 You probably remember your own phone number, don’t you?
 And your social security number?
 And your home address?

 But what about the birthday of one of your friends?
 Or what color shirt your co-worker was wearing yesterday?